 "A systematic investigation, including research development, testing, and evaluation designed to develop or contribute to generalizable knowledge, [involving] a living individual about whom an investigator (whether professional or student) conducting research obtains (i) data through intervention or interaction with the individual, or (ii) identifiable private information."

 Investigations designed to develop or contribute to generalizable knowledge are those that seek to draw general conclusions, inform policy, create theories, or generalize findings that may be disseminated beyond the University of St. Thomas.
 While such research is often distributed through scholarly publication or presentation of the data, research results do not have to be published or presented to qualify as generalizable knowledge.
 The intent to contribute to generalizable knowledge makes an experiment or data collection 'research' regardless of publication or presentation.
 If a major goal of the proposed activities is to learn something for the purpose of benefiting people other than the research subjects, and the research may be disseminated outside the University of St. Thomas, then the project is defined as 'research' and must be approved by an IRB prior to any contact with human subjects.

 Take Action: Contact the IRB office to discuss your project and determine whether IRB review is required.

 Before you begin your application, determine the level of review for your study.
-The IRB recognizes three levels of review: exempt, expedited, and full.
+The IRB recognizes these levels of review: exempt, limited, expedited, and full.
 To determine the level of review for your research project, see Levels of Review, or contact the IRB office for more information.